HAUNTED WATERS

 — Dorin Budușan (2023, p.
 49)

 Numerous critiques of modernity identify the rise of science, secularisation, industrialisation, and capitalism as factors responsible for the disenchantment of the world, since these are processes that prioritise rationality, efficiency, and material gain over spiritual or mystical experiences.
 Yet have modern Western societies really been disenchanted by the rise of science and rationalism?
+These spirits, born out of modernity, are ‘un-puring’ nature/culture, while at the same time re-enchanting the world in an obscure and horrific way.

 Might the break-down of the human-nonhuman divide, which destabilises the distinction